divjotarora/specifications/source/retryable-reads/retryable-reads.rst

     if ( !isRetryableReadsSupported(connection) || session.inTransaction()) {
       return executeCommand(connection, command);
     }

+    Exception previousError = null;
+    while true {
       /* NetworkException and NotMasterException are both retryable errors.
 If
        * caught, remember the exception, update SDAM accordingly, and proceed with
-     * retrying the operation. */
+       * retrying the operation.
+       *
+       * Exceptions that originate from the driver (e.g. no socket available
+       * from the connection pool) are treated as fatal.
+Any such exception
+       * that occurs on the original attempt is propagated as-is.
+On retries,
+       * the error from the previous attempt is raised as it will be more
+       * relevant for the user. */
       try {
-      return executeCommand(server, command);
+        return executeCommand(connection, retryableCommand);
-    } catch (NetworkException originalError) {
+      } catch (NetworkException networkError) {
-      updateTopologyDescriptionForNetworkError(server, originalError);
+        updateTopologyDescriptionForNetworkError(server, networkError);
+        previousError = networkError;
-    } catch (NotMasterException originalError) {
+      } catch (NotMasterException notMasterError) {
-      updateTopologyDescriptionForNotMasterError(server, originalError);
+        updateTopologyDescriptionForNotMasterError(server, notMasterError);
+        previousError = notMasterError;
+      } catch (DriverException error) {
+        if ( previousError == null ) {
+          return error;
         }
+        return previousError;
+      }

       /* If we cannot select a server, do not proceed with retrying and
        * throw the original error.
 The caller can then infer that an attempt was
        * made and failed. */
       try {
         server = selectServer();
         connection = server.getConnection()
       } catch (Exception ignoredError) {
         throw originalError;
       }

       /* If the server selected for retrying is too old, throw the original error.
        * The caller can then infer that an attempt was made and failed.
 This case
        * is very rare, and likely means that the cluster is in the midst of a
        * downgrade. */
       if ( !isRetryableReadsSupported(connection)) {
-      throw originalError;
+        throw previousError;
       }
-    try {
-      secondCommand = createCommand(server);
-    } catch (Exception ignoredError) {
-      throw originalError;
-    }

-    /* Allow any retryable error from the second attempt to propagate to our
-     * caller, as it will be just as relevant (if not more relevant) than the
-     * original error.
-For exceptions that originate from the driver (e.g. no
-     * socket available from the connection pool), we should raise the original
-     * error.
-Other exceptions originating from the server should be allowed to
-     * propagate. */
-    try {
-      return executeCommand(connection, secondCommand);
-    } catch (NetworkException secondError) {
-      updateTopologyDescriptionForNetworkError(server, secondError);
-      throw secondError;
-    } catch (NotMasterException secondError) {
-      updateTopologyDescriptionForNotMasterError(server, secondError);
-      throw secondError;
-    } catch (DriverException ignoredError) {
-      throw originalError;
     }
   }